Infrastructure companies give back to the infrastructure layer.

 How to contribute.

 We welcome contributions from the community.
-Whether it's bug reports, feature requests, or pull requests, we review everything and respond within 48 hours.
+Whether it is bug reports, feature requests, or pull requests, we review everything and respond within 48 hours.

 Read the contributing guidelines